FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/control_system_intro/The-FTC-Control-System.rst

 REV Robotics Control Hub
 ~~~~~~~~~~~~~~~~~~~~~~~~

-For the 2019-2020 season, teams in select regions will have the option
-of using the REV Robotics Control Hub.
-The Control Hub is an integrated
-version of the Robot Controller.
-It combines an Android device built
+The REV Robotics Control Hub is an integrated version of the Robot Controller.
-into the same case as a REV Robotics Expansion Hub.
+It combines an Android device built into the same case as a REV Robotics
+Expansion Hub.

 .. image:: images/ControlHubEquals.jpg
    :align: center